 On May 28th, 2022, 10-year-old Daniel Marquez was arrested at his Florida home by the Lee County Sheriff’s Office, led by Sheriff Carmine Marceno.
-Daniel was subsequently booked, handcuffed, perp-walked, and incarcerated for 21 days before charges were filed.
+Daniel was booked, handcuffed, perp-walked, incarcerated for nearly two weeks, and placed under house arrest without any charges having been filed.

-Daniel is in fifth grade, an honor roll student, and a Boy Scout with no history of problematic behavior.
+Daniel is in fifth grade, an honor roll student, and a Boy Scout with no history of behavioral problems.
 Up until May 28th, Daniel enjoyed the anonymity and privacy that our justice system typically protects in the interest of children.
-Now, his name and image are being circulated throughout the internet, along with patently false accusations against him.
+Now, his name and image have been circulated throughout the internet, along with patently false accusations against him.
 Those printed words and viral images will follow him forever.

 This case goes far beyond the excessive behavior on the part of Marceno, and even the irreparable harm done to Daniel and his family.
-If a 10-year-old child can be arrested at the whim of an attention-seeking politician, locked up for 21 days, and prosecuted—for an obvious attempt at humor—then our own civil liberties and freedoms are also at risk.
+If a 10-year-old child can be arrested at the whim of an attention-seeking politician, locked up, and prosecuted—for an obvious attempt at humor—then our own civil liberties and freedoms are also at risk.